awslabs/barometer/README.md

    import workload if structure validation is successful.
 3. Wizard will print `bucket policy` while importing your workload.
 Please update your s3 bucket's bucket policy with printed one.

+### BYOW sample

+In this project, you can find a BYOW example (custom-workload directory).
+You can create the same structure as mentioned above, by copying these 3 directories (SQL and DDL statements, and dataset) to your S3 bucket.
+After this, you can run this workload using the Barometer cli-wizard, to configure it as a *"BYOW from S3"* workload.

+#### custom-workload/benchmarking-queries/redshift
+- Contains 5 SQL *OLAP-like* queries (.sql files).
+- It disables the Redshift query results cache
+- It tags the sessions for better monitoring.

+#### custom-workload/ddl/redshift
+- It creates three tables: one Fact table and two dimensions.
+- It doesn't specify any Distribution Styles, nor Sort keys.
+Redshift will create these automatically, based on the workloads.
+You're free to change these, to analyze their query plans and performance.

+#### custom-workload/volumes/small
+- A small (less than 30MB) dataset, containing the data for the 3 tables above in Apache Parquet format.

 ## Architecture